gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/04 - Numbers.md

 # Chapter 23
 **Key themes:**
 1. Balak leads Balaam and sets up altars to him, so he can curse Israel.
 But each time, Balaam only does what the Lord has said, and does not curse Israel.
+# Chapter 24
+**Key themes:**
+1. The oracles of Balaam are blessings to Israel, and reveal the destruction of the Canaanites.
+Balak gets angry with Balaam, but he only prophesy what God lets him.
+# Chapter 25
+**Key themes:**
+1. Israel started worshipping Baal and committing sexual immorality with the Moabites and the Midianites.
+The wrath of the Lord is kindled against Israel because of it.
+2. The plague (where it started?) is stopped after Phinehas son of Elezar kills a Israelite and the Midianite woman that he was engaging in sexual immorality, it seems that maybe publicly (*in the sight of Moses and of all the children of Israel*), during a time of mourning (*“weeping before the door of the tabernacle”*), near the tabernacle.

+**Questions:**
+1. Significant changes in translation between RSV-CE and Doauy-Rheims…